cloudfoundry/bpm-release/README.md

 ## Usage

-bpm is almost at 1.0 and should be usable for the majority of BOSH jobs.
-We have stabilized the configuration format and do not plan on making any more backwards incompatible changes before 1.0.
+bpm has now reached 1.0 and has a stable [public API](docs/public_interface.md) which should be usable for the majority of BOSH jobs.
+We do not plan on making any more backwards incompatible changes to the public API before 2.0.

 You can start to read about the [ethos and glossary](docs/bpm.md), [runtime environment](docs/runtime.md) which bpm provides to your job, the